Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 Here we move into more controversial waters, but before we do, let’s look at some phrases from verses later in this chapter: (v.26) ‘Because of the present crisis’, (v.29) ‘the time is short’, (v.31) ‘For this world in its present form is passing away’.

-This letter (from around A.D.
-55) seems to have been written in an atmosphere of imminent trouble but no-one can be sure what it actually was.
+It is thought that this letter was written around A.D.
+55 and it seems that there was an atmosphere of imminent trouble but no-one can be sure what it actually was.

 It may have been that with the coming of a new Roman Emperor (Nero, in A.D.
-54) there may have been increased tension in the Jewish World.
+54) there may have been increased anti-Jewish (or anti-Christian) tension.
 The first Jewish-Roman war started in A.D.
 66 but war had almost been triggered when Caligula ordered his statue to be erected in the Temple at Jerusalem.
 His assassination in A.D.
 41 prevented that order being carried out.

 Or another possibility is that Paul thought that the second coming of Christ was imminent – but there is little to support that argument and the term ‘present crisis’ (v26) would hardly be appropriate.